lfriesen8/dj_connect/read_me/README_PROJECT_UPDATE.txt

 Profile pages for DJs with average ratings and reviews displayed.

 Admin dashboard with post creation and user management.
+Linked with GitHub repository.

 What’s Next